sribooshan/al-folio/_pages/about.md

 I'm a final-year undergrad studying Electronics and Communication Engineering at CEG, Anna University.

-I consider it an inexplicable privilege that I spend most of my time at the Integrated Systems Lab (ISL) under Prof. P. V. Ramakrishna and Dr. J. Dhurga Devi.
-We are involved in projects with a wide range of areas including but not limited to integrated circuit design studies, estimation theory, wireless communication and radar systems.
+I consider it an inexplicable privilege to say that I spend most of my time at the Integrated Systems Lab (ISL) under Prof. P. V. Ramakrishna and Dr. J. Dhurga Devi.
+We are involved in projects with a wide range of areas including but not limited to integrated circuit design studies, estimation theory, wireless communication system design and radar systems.

-My curriculum vitae is available [here](https://sribooshan.github.io/assets/pdf/example_pdf.pdf){:target="\_blank"}.
+My curriculum vitae is available [here](https://sribooshan.github.io/assets/pdf/Sribooshan_Srinivasan_Resume_May_5_2021.pdf){:target="\_blank"}.

 ## Disclaimer: The site is under construction.